 My grandfather has created a trust for the construction and running of a school.
 He had appointed my father as trustee.
 My grandfather died in the year 1974.
 My father dies in the year 2015.
 This trust is created by a Will, according to it I am the trustee of this trust but I came to know that my father has transferred this right and appointed Mr X as trustee.
 It is a private trust and father has no right to appoint another person as trustee.
 I have filed a civil suit, which is the possibility to win.

-According to section 6 of the trust act, trust can be created by will.
-Difference between private trust and public trust is depending upon the character of person whose benefit the trust is created.
+According to section 6 of the trust act, trust can be created by a will.
+Difference between private trust and public trust is depending upon the character of a person whose benefit the trust is created.

-It cannot be said that what will be the decision of your case, but you have sufficient evidence to prove that appointment of new trustee is void.
+It cannot be said that what will be the decision of your case, but you have sufficient evidence to prove that appointment of the new trustee is void.